pholser/junit-quickcheck/README.md

 * `java.util.ArrayList` of those types
 * `java.util.HashSet` of those types
 * `java.util.HashMap` of those types
-* arrays
+* arrays of those types

 When multiple generators can satisfy a given theory parameter based on its type (for example, `java.io.Serializable`), on a given generation one of the multiple generators will be chosen at random with equal probability.

-#### Using other types
+#### Generating values of other types

-If you wish to generate random values for theory parameters of other types, or to override the default means of generation for a supported type, annotate the theory parameter with `@From` and supply the class(es) of the `Generator` to be used.
+If you wish to generate random values for theory parameters of other types, or to override the default means of generation for a supported type, mark the theory parameter already marked as `@ForAll` with `@From` and supply the class(es) of the `Generator` to be used.
 If you give multiple classes in `@From`, one will be chosen on every generation with equal probability.

 If you wish to add a generator for a type without having to use `@From`, you can package your `Generator` in a [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) JAR file and place the JAR on the class path. junit-quickcheck will make those generators available for use.
 Any generators you supply in this manner for already-supported types complement the built-in generators, they do not override them.

+#### Configuring generators

+Over the period of generating values for a single theory parameter, you can feed specific configurations to the generator(s) for values of the parameter's type.
+If you mark a theory parameter already marked as `@ForAll` with an annotation that is itself marked as `@GeneratorConfiguration`, then if the `Generator` for that parameter's type has a public method named `configure` that accepts a single parameter of the annotation type, junit-quickcheck will call the `configure` method reflectively, passing it the annotation:

+A `Generator` can have many such `configure` methods.

 ### How it works

+junit-quickcheck leverages the
+[`ParameterSupplier`](http://kentbeck.github.com/junit/javadoc/latest/org/junit/experimental/theories/ParameterSupplier.html)
-junit-quickcheck leverages the little-known [`ParameterSupplier`](http://kentbeck.github.com/junit/javadoc/latest/org/junit/experimental/theories/ParameterSupplier.html) feature of JUnit.
+feature of JUnit.